John Hubbard Memoirs, 1909-1930 (bulk 1916): Finding Aid

 Description of Contents

-The memoirs of Rear Admiral John Hubbard, comprising 2.5 linear inches of documentation, consist of a bound memoir and several accompanying documents.
+The memoirs of Rear Admiral John Hubbard, comprising 0.21 linear feet of documentation, consist of a bound memoir and several accompanying documents.
 The memoirs, entitled Log, were dictated by Hubbard in 1916, and span his entire U.S. Navy career, from his entry into the Naval Academy in 1866 to his retirement in 1911.
 The accompanying documents include the dedication speech for the United States Naval Academy's Hubbard Hall, a photograph of a Japanese naval officer, and a chronology of Hubbard's career.

 The bound memoirs comprise a chronological account of Hubbard's life and career, with no chapters or subdivisions.
 The volume opens with Hubbard's early life and family history (pages 1A-4A), followed by his experiences as a midshipman at the United States Naval Academy, which includes discussion of the 1867 and 1868 practice cruises, as well as a crew race against the Quaker City Club of Philadelphia (pages 4A-12A).